japl-lang/JustAnotherJAPL/docs/grammar.md

 ----------------------------------------------
 As a refresher to experienced users as well as to facilitate reading to newcomers, the variation of EBNF used in this document can be summarized with the following points:
-- A sequence of 2 slashes (character code 47) is used to mark comments.
+- A pair of 2 forward-slashes (character code 47) is used to mark comments.
 A comment lasts until the a CRLF or LF character (basically the end of a line) is encountered.
 It is RECOMMENDED to use them to clarify each rule, or a group of rules, to simplify human inspection of the specification
 - The literal "LF" (without quotes) is a shorthand for "Line Feed" and is platform-independent
-- Whitespaces, tabs, newlines and form feeds (character code 32, 9, 10 and 12 respectively) are not relevant to the grammar and SHOULD be ignored by automated parsers and parser generators
+- Whitespaces, tabs, newlines and form feeds (character code 32, 9, 10 and 12 respectively) are not relevant to the grammar and MUST be ignored by automated parsers and parser generators
 - `"*"` (without quotes, character code 42) is used for repetition of a rule, meaning it MUST match 0 or more times
+- `"?"` (without quotes, character code 63) means a rule can match 0 or 1 times
 - `"+"` (character code 43) is used for repetition of a rule, meaning it MUST 1 or more times
 - `"|"` (without quotes, character code 123) is used to indicate alternatives and means a rule may match either the first or the second rule.
 This operator can be chained to obtain something like "foo | bar | baz", meaning that either